neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-custom-CSV.md

 ## Import Options
 ![Import options and field mapping for a custom csv file](../_files/import-custom-csv-mapping.png)

-This section describes only describes the import options which are specific to Enpass.
+> :star: This section describes only describes the import options which are specific to the custom CSV import.
-For the other options please see [the general import options](../Import#Import-Options).
+> For all other options please see [the general import options](../Import#Import-Options).

 ##### Database
 Select what type of data you want to import.